hardinfo2/hardinfo2/README.md

 - **hddtemp**: To obtain the hard disk drive temperature, be sure to run hddtemp in daemon mode, using the default port.
 - **apcaccess**: apcaccess is used for ups/battery information.
-- **pciutils/usbutils**: is only used on very old kernels without sysfs.

 License
 ------